-The Funding Agreement executed on 30 August 2005, and amended on 31 March 2015, between the Trustees and the Employer states that buying out the Scheme's liabilities with an insurance company by June 2030 is their ultimate shared objective.
+The Funding Agreement executed on 30 August 2005, and amended on 31 March 2015, between the Trustees and the Employers states that buying out the Scheme's liabilities with an insurance company by June 2030 is their ultimate shared objective.

-Following the 2013 actuarial valuation, the Trustees and the Employer agreed to calculate the liabilities in a way that explicitly focuses on this objective, with Lazard's contributions set to target this 2030 objective.
-The contributions agreed with the Employer as part of the 2016 valuation are consistent with this objective.
+Following the 2013 actuarial valuation, the Trustees and the Employers agreed to calculate the liabilities in a way that explicitly focuses on this objective, with Lazard's contributions set to target this 2030 objective.
+The contributions agreed with the Employers as part of the 2016 valuation are consistent with this objective.
 We intend to keep this under review at future valuations.

-The approximate funding levels at 31 December 2016 and progress since
+The results of the actuarial valuation at 31 December 2016 and progress since